derekisbusy/yii2-contact/docs/installation.md

 "derekisbusy/yii2-contact": "*"
 ```

-to the require section of your `composer.json` file.
+to the require section of your `composer.json` file then run `composer update`.

 ## Step 2: Configure your web application